camargomau/solucion-algoritmica/README.md

 # Solución Algorítmica de Problemas

-En este repositorio guardo los programas que hice durante el curso de Solución Algorítmica de Problemas de [Matemáticas Aplicadas y Computación](https://www.acatlan.unam.mx/index.php?id=31).
+This repository is where I store all the programs that I coded during the Solución Algorítmica de Problemas course that's part of [Matemáticas Aplicadas y Computación](https://www.acatlan.unam.mx/index.php?id=31).

-Estos programas se escribieron durante la segunda mitad de 2021.
+These programs were written during the second half of 2021.